Troll 2: Documentary

 The child star of Troll 2, Michael Stephenson, directed Best Worst Movie, a documentary about the film and its cult status.
-The film debuted on March 14, 2009, at the Alamo Drafthouse South Lamar in Austin, Texas, as part of the South by Southwest film festival.
+The film debuted on 14 March 2009, at the Alamo Drafthouse South Lamar in Austin, Texas, as part of the South by Southwest film festival.
 Several cast members from Troll 2 attended the premiere.
 The screening was followed by a showing of Troll 2.
 The documentary also screened at major film festivals across the world including the AFI Fest and Sheffield Doc/Fest.
 A screening at the Tower Theater in Salt Lake City included appearances from much of the cast.

 The film won Best Feature Documentary (as voted by the official jury), as well as the Audience Choice for Best Documentary Feature at the 11th annual Sidewalk Moving Picture Festival in September 2009.
 It was released in spring 2010 and distributed by Area 23 A.

 ABC's Nightline ran a segment on Troll 2 and Best Worst Movie in May 2010, including interviews with Hardy and Stephenson.

 Sequel

-After Troll 2 was released on home video, some regional distributors continued to build on the success of the previous Troll, distributing two other films as sequels: The Crawlers (also known as Troll 3 or Contamination .7) and Quest for the Mighty Sword.
-The latter film, featuring a hobgoblin using the same goblin suit from Troll 2, was also known as Troll 3 (in Germany, it was released as Troll – Das Schwert der Macht and Troll – Teil 3).
+After Troll 2 was released on home video, some regional distributors continued to build on the success of the previous Troll, distributing two films as sequels: Quest for the Mighty Sword and The Crawlers (also known as Troll 3 or Contamination .7).
+The former film, featuring a hobgoblin using the same goblin suit from Troll 2, was also known as Troll 3 (in Germany, it was released as Troll – Das Schwert der Macht and Troll – Teil 3).

 At the Nilbog Invasion, Fragasso and writer Drudi announced plans for a sequel to Troll 2, and the audience was polled for their opinion on what the film should be called.
 The winning title was Troll 2: Part 2.
 Fragasso later asked Stephenson to appear in the sequel.
 However, in 2009, Fragasso said he was no longer interested in directing the film.

-The official sequel to Troll 2 was finally released for rent on Amazon Prime Video and DVD/Blu-ray on October 6, 2020, entitled Under ConTroll.
+The official Troll 2 sequel Under ConTroll premiered 11 October 2019, in Dallas, with a subsequent home media release on 6 October 2020.
 This film sees George Hardy reprise his role as Michael Waits and stars Eva Habermann as Vanessa Majer, a woman who is possessed by a troll.
 The film was directed by Eric Dean Hordes, who co-wrote the screenplay with Alexander König and Simon Hauschild.